-wild mushrooms, beets, spaghetti squash, carrots, dandelion greens, fennel, endive, kale, spinach, parsley, cilantro, mint, basil, dill, watercress and sprouts.
+- wild mushrooms, beets, all the squash, sweet potatoes, carrots, dandelion greens, fennel, endive love to mix with arugula, most cabbages, spinach, parsley, cilantro, mint, basil, dill, watercress and sprouts.

 Fats are often misunderstood and misused, however are a vital part of the diet as well (use them in accordance with your own bodies needs and restrictions, daily moderation)